What is Docker?

 Docker is an open-source software that allows you to create containers for your applications.
 Containers are isolated from the host operating system and can be created with a single command.

-It automates the deployment applications, executed inside a containers.
-Containers in Docker contains, a application code stored in a file system, provides tools and dependent libraries to execute a code.
-It always run the same code irrespective of multiple environments.
+It automates the deployment applications, executed inside a container.
+Containers in Docker contains, an application code stored in a file system, provides tools and dependent libraries to execute a code.
+It always runs the same code irrespective of multiple environments.
 Docker is a containerization platform that allows developers to package an application with all of its dependencies into a standardized unit for software development.

 Docker advantages